 In this series for Emerge, Indra will be exploring what is emerging in politics at this crucial moment in human history.
 This is part seven.
-Read parts one, two, three, four, five and six.
+Explore the rest of the series here.

 They looked at each other with a deep frustration bordering on loathing.
 “How could he not see that it’s just not that easy?” she fumed.
 “People can’t just pull their socks up and do better”.
 But how could she not see that everyone is free to do what they want, he remonstrated: “They just don’t want it enough”.